tejuscs/ADBD-Labs/adbSchemaAdvisor/adb-schemaadv.md

 *Note : Where <List of Schemas> is a comma separated list of Schemas that you like to analyze; or specify ‘ALL’ to analyze all user schemas.
 Where <adb_type> is one of the following migration destinations:*

-    1. ATP for Autonomous Transaction Processing (Serverless)
+    1. ATP for Autonomous AI Transaction Processing (Serverless)
-    2. ADW for Autonomous Data Warehouse (Serverless)
+    2. ADW for Autonomous AI Lakehouse (Serverless)
-    3. ATPD for Autonomous Transaction Processing (Dedicated)
+    3. ATPD for Autonomous AI Transaction Processing (Dedicated)
-    4. ADWD for Autonomous Data Warehouse (Dedicated)
+    4. ADWD for Autonomous AI Lakehouse (Dedicated)

 *You may specify a maximum of 30 schemas in a single advisor run.
 If you like to run more than 30, consider running using schemas=>’ALL’.*